vegaprotocol/documentation/docs/releases/overview.md

 To ensure that this does not affect existing transactions the protocol verifies proof of work with the parameters as they were configured at the time of the block of the transaction.

 #### 0.51.2 (10 June 2022)
 Version 0.51 of the Vega software implements some key changes to the features of governance and rewards as well as smart contracts.
-In addition, work continues on the data-node to transition to the time-series `PostGres` data storage and the migrated APIs which will help the data-node scale as usage increases on the network.
+In addition, work continues on the data node to transition to the time-series `PostGres` data storage and the migrated APIs which will help the data node scale as usage increases on the network.

 **Breaking change - asset governance:** In release 0.51.2, a breaking change has been introduced that may affect governance proposals that refer to assets.
 The function used to request the asset bundle before proposing an asset has been renamed to be clearer, as in the future there will be an option for removing assets.